tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 With this, you could have the 1's represent the correct path.
 You could also add additional numbers to represent things like trees, rocks, water, lava, or several other things if you were making a game.
-You can do a lot with little.
+You can do a lot with just a little.

 As you can see, just having this simple layout has given us a chance to represent somewhat complicated ideas almost effortlessly.
 Ones and zeros may be the easiest to start with (Usually depicting "On" and "Off" states).
-These two examples are dimensional arrays.
-Also as a side note, you can see that since I gave each of these arrays their own line so it is much easier to read.
+These two examples are two dimensional arrays.
+Also as a side note, you can see that I gave each of these arrays their own line so that it is much easier to read.
 Programmers often try to make code more appealing to the eye, and easier to sift through.
 It really helps with maintaining code in the long run.
-This would make the same information much harder:
+The formatting below would make the same information much harder to decipher:

 ```ts
 // Do not layout data like this